Wangyj2023/PepDiffusion/README.md

-# Artificial intelligence by using a latent diffusion model enables the generation of diverse and potent antimicrobial peptides to combat antibiotic resistance
+# Artificial intelligence using a latent diffusion model enables the generation of diverse and potent antimicrobial peptides